asiangoldfish/configspack/README.md

 # Configspack

 Configspack is a post-installation script for UNIX-like systems and is written purely with Bash.
-It's a terminal user interface application, highly customizable and allows for quickly generating new or editing existing dotfiles.
+It's a terminal user interface application and allows for quickly generating new or editing existing dotfiles.

 **Disclaimer:** This project is still in development and all features are a subject of change for improvement.